steviegt6/Blitz3D/README.md

 ## In memory of Mark Sibly

-Mark Sibly, the author of Blitz3D, died on 13 December 2024. 🕯️
+[Mark Sibly](https://github.com/blitz-research), the author of Blitz3D, died on 12 December 2024. 🕯️